PierrickHarnay/Flow-No-Flow-Pocillopora/Metadata/2025-05-28_Soleil_experiment_BEAMTIME.md

 ![colonie_figure_sesesame.png](https://pierrickharnay.github.io/PierrickHarnay_Notebook/images/colonie_figure_sesesame.png)

 ### **Samples preparation**
-Samples previously prepared for 2024-06-03 SESAME experiment (n=2/specie/flow condition) were imaged.
-For the remaining coral samples (n=3), the same procedure was used to prepare small pieces of coral taken from the tip, using a wet band-saw.
+Samples previously prepared for 2024-06-03 SESAME experiment (n=2/specie/flow condition) were imaged (tip nubbins).
+For the remaining coral samples (n=3), the same procedure was used to prepare tip nubbin samples, using a wet band-saw.
 These nubbins, approximately 1 cm^3, were glued onto a SEM stub.

-For a subset of samples (n=1) a second piece of coral was cut, for mechanical testing.
+For a subset of samples (n=1) a second piece of coral (cube sample) was cut, for mechanical testing, also with the wet band-saw.
 The flat top and bottom sides of these samples where sandwiched and set between acrylic (Bosworth Trim PEMA Temporary Resin Acrylic, Keystone) to create flat parallel surfaces where compressive forces could be evenly distributed.
 These samples were imaged, then underwent compression using a wrench, and then re-imaged.

 ![images/coral_flow_sample_diagram.jpeg](*need to enter link, once website working*)